ZCL Advanced Platform (ZAP) Tool for Matter#

 Every Matter Application uses multiple clusters leveraged from the Zigbee Cluster Library (ZCL).
 A cluster can be seen as a building block for the Data Model of a Matter application.
 Clusters contains attributes, commands, and events.
 Attributes are customizable variables specified by the Zigbee Advanced Platform (ZAP) tool.
 Commands are sent to the application, which may respond with data, LED flickering, lock actuation, etc. Events are notifications sent out by the server.

 An application can have multiple Matter endpoints.
 Application endpoints generally refer to one device, and inherits its information from the "cluster" it belongs to.
 Utility clusters are required to be on the endpoint with ID 0.
 Application clusters are assigned to endpoints with IDs 1 and higher.

-The ZAP tool can be cloned using the following git command.
-This will create a root level matter folder in your current directory.
-All following commands should be run from the matter folder.
+Optionally, the ZAP tool can be cloned using the following git command.
+This will create a root level zap folder in your current directory.

 run_zaptool.sh script can be invoked without arguments, or, you can